Bełżyce: World War II

 by typhus and the terrible sanitary conditions.
 On May 22, 1942, 3,000 Jews from the Bełżyce ghetto were sent to Majdanek and Sobibor, where they were put into the gas chambers.
 Of the 2,100 Jews from the town, only around 35 survived the war.
 A Torah scroll from 1730 as well as both synagogues were destroyed by the Germans.
 The Jewish community ceased to exist.

 Post-1945

-The second half of the 20th century brought little improvements to Bełżyce city.
+The second half of the 20th century brought little improvements to Bełżyce.
 In 1958 town rights were restored.
 In 1971 “Warmasz” (Warsaw Groceries Machines’ Factory) company opened their branch factory in Bełżyce, later substituted by a creamery equipment factory "Spomasz".